-ACCESS POINT: Penney Road (RRCT’s Intervale Preserve, non-contiguous parcel).
-In late 2017, RRCT secured public access on the upriver easterly corner of the Penney Road bridge.
+There is public boat access at this parcel on the upriver easterly corner of the Penney Road bridge, at 490 Penney Road.
 Parking is available on the road shoulder, or with clearance on the unimproved gravel road.
-This access point will be disrupted in 2019 due to CMP powerline improvements, and will be upgraded following that work.
-Due to slow currents, paddling is available either upriver or downriver.
+This access point may be disrupted at some point due to CMP powerline improvements, and will be upgraded following that work.
+Information on trails, parking, directions, and more for this parcel is HERE.

 Looking for an adventure out of the boat?
 Here is more information on the land preserves & trails you can explore on foot along this segment.

 - Intervale Preserve – There are three segmented, discontinous parcels that make up the Intervale Preserve and this segment of the Royal River allows access to all three.

 - Pisgah Hill Preserve – Just a short drive from the Intervale Preserve at Penney Road, Pisgah Hill Preserve visitors can enjoy a one mile loop trail with scenic views from the Pisgah Hill summit and ridgeline, small old quarries, mixed forests, and beautiful ground cover of lichen and mosses.